evancz/elm-effects/README.md

 The SVG stuff here is pretty typical, just showing some nodes in certain places.
 The interesting thing is how we calculate `angle` if there is an ongoing animation.

-So the `ease` function is taking a number between 0 and 1000.
+So the `ease` function is taking a time value between 0 and 1 second.
 It then turns that into a number between 0 and `rotateStep` which we set to 90 degrees up top.
 You also provide an easing.
-In our case we gave `easeOutBounce` which means as we slide from 0 to 1000, we will get a number between 0 and 90 with that easing added.
+In our case we gave `easeOutBounce` which means as we slide from 0 to 1 second, we will get a number between 0 and 90 with that easing added.
 Pretty crazy!
 Try swapping `easeOutBounce` out for [other easings](http://package.elm-lang.org/packages/Dandandan/Easing/latest/Easing) and see how it looks!

 From here, we wire everything together in `SpinSquarePair`, but that code is pretty much exactly the same as in example 2.